Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ compensation work in Montana?
+How does workers’ compensation insurance work in Montana?

 Workers' compensation insurance covers the cost of medical care for work-related injuries and occupational diseases.
 It also provides wage-loss benefits while the injured worker recovers, typically equal to two-thirds of their gross wages.